Malapascua islanD

 Transfers are done at our cost price, so we only arrange transfers for our divers.
 Total travel time is approximately 4-5 hours depending on traffic.
 From the airport generally expect it to take 6 hours from landing time.

-It gets dark around 6pm, and the coastguard stops crossings at about 5:30pm.
-So please let us know a soon as possible if your flight lands after 1pm and we will advise your options.
+It gets dark around 5:30-6pm, and the coastguard stops crossings between 4:30-5:30pm depending on time of year and the weather.
+So please let us know a soon as possible if your flight lands after 12pm and we will advise your options.

 We can also make arrangements for transport to and from other locations in Cebu.